 Use Big Dipper to locate Hunting Dogs

-You’ll need a dark sky to see these two little stars snuggled in the arc of the Big Dipper.
+Indeed, you’ll need a dark sky to see these two little stars snuggled in the arc of the Big Dipper.
 Originally, they were called by the names Chara and Asterion.

-Unfortunately, this galaxy is difficult or impossible to glimpse with binoculars.
+Note, however, that this galaxy is difficult or impossible to glimpse with binoculars.

-Binoculars see M3 as a dim blur of light, best seen with averted vision.
+Given that it is so far away, binoculars see M3 as a dim blur of light, best seen with averted vision.